It’s Official: LeBron James Is the NBA’s All-Time Scoring Leader

 “I’m excited to see it happen.
 I don’t see records as personal accomplishments, but more as human achievements,” Adbul-Jabbar said.
 “If one person can do something that’s never been done, that means we all have a shot at doing it.
 It’s a source of hope and inspiration.”

-With James still averaging more than 30 points per gam—and given past quips that he plans to play ‘till he’s 45 à la Tom Brady—Tuesday is likely the last time in a long time we see a new points record holder be crowned.
+With James still averaging more than 30 points per game—and given past quips that he plans to play until he’s 45 à la Tom Brady—Tuesday is likely the last time in a long time we see a new points record holder be crowned.